 This breed is not only affectionate, but it is also very active and curious.

 The breed originated from France and got its name because its fur resembles a Chinchilla, a rodent that can be found in South America.

 10. English Spot Rabbit

 The English Spot rabbit is another breed that is no stranger to rabbit shows.
 Show rabbits are handled a lot during grooming and showing.
-They’re even handled by strangers during the actually judging.
+They’re even handled by strangers during the actual judging.
 This means that show rabbit breeds are generally selected to be the gentlest, friendliest, and cuddliest of rabbits that pet lovers can own.

 The English Spot rabbit also has a rich history behind it.
 They are one of the oldest breeds of rabbits and are believed to have existed as far back as the 19th century.